justusthane/justusthane.github.io/blog/20210519_i-moved-to-canada/index.md

 date: 2021-05-19
 type: post
 ---
-This is overdue, but I still remember the feelings vividly and want to write it down while I do.
+On October 29th, 2020, I moved to Canada and established permanent residency.
+This post is overdue, but I still remember the feelings vividly and want to write it down while I do.
 This is going to be long and rambling and is mostly written down for my own sake.
 But I guess if you're curious about my experience moving to Canada, read on!

 In early October of 2020, after months of waiting and uncertainty, my Confirmation of Permanent Residence arrived in Caroline's mail.
 With that, I became eligible to start my new life with my wife in Canada.
 But let's jump back a year.